-Documentation for all costs (evidence of expenditures) associated with the project will be required with each and every request for reimbursement from DOE for DOE's portion of those costs.
-See Section IV.H.12.
+Documentation for all costs (evidence of expenditures) associated with the project will be required with each and every request for reimbursement from DOE for DOE's portion of those costs (see Section IV.H.12.).

-Post Award Reporting Requirements: Selected Applicants will be required to document progress in quarterly reports and project outcomes in a comprehensive final report, as well as present at an annual Program Review to be held each fall in Colorado.
-See DOE Office of Indian Energy Requirements.
+• Post Award Reporting Requirements: Selected Applicants will be required to document progress in quarterly reports and project outcomes in a comprehensive final report, as well as present at an annual Program Review to be held each fall in Colorado.

 For planning purposes, Applicants should plan to attend and present grant activities each year during the period of performance of the grant.
-Travel costs for this annual review (one-week in duration plus travel days) must be included, for each year of the grant, in the proposed budget, including the year the initial award is anticipated.
+Travel costs for this annual review (typically five days in duration plus travel days) must be included, for each year of the grant, in the proposed budget, including the year the initial award is anticipated.